endeavorcomm/le-cms/deploy-certificates.md

 When prompted by the deploy-site.sh script, SSH to your certificate management server as user certbot

+## If using the DNS challenge method

+SSH to your certificate management server as user certbot

+## Then continue

 Run the deploy-cert.sh script

 -d is the domain name of the certificate